-As outlined on page 5 of my paper “Killer Side Effects,” none of the test results supported the argument that I was NCR so my criminal lawyer didn’t use them as part of my defence.
+None of the test results supported the argument that I was NCR so my criminal lawyer didn’t use them as part of my defence.

 - I was not in a major depression according to my results from the Minnesota Multiphasic Personality Inventory (MMPI).